Princes Highway upgrade program

 The Princes Highway is a critical link between Sydney and the Illawarra Region with the NSW South Coast down to the Victorian border.
 It provides vital connections between towns and regional centres and is an important freight link.

-The focus is now on the future, with the Australian and NSW Governments committing $2.25 billion since 2019 to upgrade the Princes Highway between the south of Nowra and the Victorian border.
+The Australian and NSW governments have recently committed $1.96 billion in funding to upgrade the Princes Highway corridor, and we are moving ahead with upgrades between Nowra and the Victorian border.

 Benefits